© Christian Werner

 Bridport Short Fiction Prize 2010 (shortlist)

 You can contact Ben directly by email here.
-You can also follow Ben on Twitter: @BenFergusson
+You can also follow Ben on Twitter @BenFergusson and Instagram ben_fergusson_

-For enquiries related to The Other Hoffman Sister or The Spring of Kasper Meier please contact: Little, Brown Book Group, tel: +44 (0) 20 3122 7000, email: LBBG.email@example.com
+For enquiries related to An Honest Man, The Other Hoffman Sister, The Spring of Kasper Meier or Tales from the Fatherland please contact: Little, Brown Book Group, tel: +44 (0) 20 3122 7000, email: LBBG.email@example.com

 For all other enquiries about Ben’s fiction, please contact Karolina Sutton at Curtis Brown, tel: +44 (0) 20 7393 4428, email: firstname.lastname@example.org